Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 \subsection{A Family of Equally Likely Extinction-Effective Temperature Pairs}

 The strong degeneracy between extinction and effective temperature allows for a large family of point estimates which give a similar posterior probability under the assumed model errors.
-Introducing priors and spectroscopic constraints only restricts our posterior to a subset of this family.
-We illustrate the posterior samples of effective temperature and extinction which achieve close to maximum posterior probability for a single star in the left image of Figure \ref{fig:constraint}, assuming uniform priors and a floor error of $0.05$ mag.
+Introducing astrophysical priors and spectroscopic constraints only restricts our posterior to a subset of this family. {We display the posterior samples of the effective temperature and extinction for {all of the stars from the experiment in Section \ref{uniform} {in the left image of Figure \ref{fig:constraint} to highlight the degeneracy.
+The synthetic stars used to generate this plot have an extinction value of $A_0=0.15 \,\rm{mag}$.} We assume a uniform metallicity and extinction prior as per Section \ref{uniform_p_sec}, and $\sigma_{\text{floor}}=0.05$ mag.}}

-We find that the ratio $\sigma(A_0)/\sigma(T_{\text{eff}})$ can be described as a function of the effective temperature and it is invariant of the prior distributions on the stellar parameters.
+We find that the ratio $\sigma(A_0)/\sigma(T_{\text{eff}})$ can be described as a function of the effective temperature and it is {independent} of the prior distributions on the stellar parameters.
 The introduction of priors (provided they are not extremely narrow) does not remove the degeneracy but restricts the degeneracy to a subset of the parameters.
 We display this relation in the right plot of Figure \ref{fig:constraint}, and note the ranges of effective temperatures in both images.
 Unconstrained by priors, the range of effective temperatures and extinctions is approximately given by the length of the intersection between the line passing through the parallax-corrected photometric point in the direction of the extinction vector, and isochrone manifold in photometric space.
-This intersection depends on the errors of the model and higher errors mean more points on the manifold will appear to intercept the line.
+This intersection depends on the model's errors; higher errors mean more points on the manifold will appear to intercept the line.